ouedyan/nextjs-template/README.prod.md

-# {Example} React Next.js web app
+# {Project Name}

-For more info about the project initial configuration, features and tools head to https://github.com/ouedyan/nextjs-template.
+A Next.js application built with modern tooling and best practices.
+For detailed documentation about initial configuration, features and architecture, visit the [template repository](https://github.com/ouedyan/nextjs-template).

 ## Scripts